 Simply, they can’t.
 Every non-sub carrier, other than CPRO, adheres to a decades old business model from the horse and buggy era of nonsubscription.
 In 1988, the entire industry adopted a CSL policy format where all the policy sections (medical, disability, AD&D and legal) drew from one limit: a true Combined Single Limit (“CSL” or “CSLI”).
 It is impossible for any carrier to offer No Dollar Limit medical with a fixed CSL limit of any size.

 If your employer purchases a $1,000,000 limit from any other non-subscriber carrier than CPro, and has a covered $200,000 medical loss, there is only $800,000 left for disability, AD&D and legal, combined.
 If that same claim has $100,000 of disability, only $700,000 is left for AD&D and legal.
 Imagine what would happen if that same claim had $1,000,000 in medical.
 In the CPro policy, every section has its own specified limit.

-Buy our smallest policy limit of $1,000,000 and you get $1,000,000 of legal PER EMPLOYEE, plus NO Dollar Limit Medical, plus separate disability benefits plus AD&D. Even under the smallest CPro policy, if you have a covered $2,000,000 medical claim within the Benefit Period, we would pay all the medical plus still have a full $1,000,000 per employee of legal remaining to protect your employer.
+Buy our Premier Policy form with a policy limit of $1,000,000 and you get $1,000,000 of legal PER EMPLOYEE, plus NO Dollar Limit Medical, plus separate disability benefits plus AD&D. If you have a covered $2,000,000 medical claim within the Benefit Period, we would pay all the medical plus still have a full $1,000,000 per employee of legal remaining to protect your employer.